Do you feel confused about placing the ladder against the wall to follow the ladder angle rule?

 Although the recommended extension and straight ladder safe angle are 75 to 75.5 degrees.
 On the other hand, another ladder inclined angle is the 67.3-degree angle with a stander deviation of 3.22-degree angle.

 Do you find it difficult to calculate the angle?

 Well, you can easily acquire this safest angle simply following the 4 to 1 ratio/rule.

-Let’s clear the matter, suppose you are using an extension ladder against a wall or parapet and want to work 20 feet up.
+Let’s clear the matter, suppose you are using an extension ladder against a wall or parapet and work 20 feet up.
 In this circumstance, the base part of your extension ladder must be away 5 feet from the wall or parapet.

 The ladder placement 4 to 1 rule works like this.
-And it will work great on any plain place or even ground but in the case of uneven ground, you might find it difficult to calculate.
+And it will work great on any plain place or even ground, but in the case of uneven ground, you might find it difficult to calculate.

 2. Stand and Reach Method

 The stand and reach method is the second number quick and easy process to fix the ladder angle correctly.
 In this method, you have to follow some basic techniques.

 Firstly, place the ladder you want to use against the supporting wall.